dotkernel/admin/README.md

   Make your selection (default is 1):
 ```

-Type 0 to select **[0] Do not inject**.
+Type `0` to select **[0] Do not inject** and hit `Enter`.
-No other Config Providers need to be injected.

-We choose 0 because Dotkernel includes its own ConfigProvider which already contains the prompted configurations.
-If you choose **[1] config/config.php**, an extra ConfigProvider will be injected.
+We choose not to inject any ConfigProvider because Dotkernel Admin comes with all the required ConfigProviders already injected in `config/config.php`.
+Choosing to inject any extra ConfigProvider would cause having duplicates which are not allowed and would crash the application.

 ### Development mode